learn-co-curriculum/dsc-tuning-decision-trees-lab/README.md

 - Create an array for `max_depth` values ranging from 1 - 32
 - In a loop, train the classifier for each depth value (32 runs)
 - Calculate the training and test AUC for each run
-- Plot a graph to show under/over fitting and optimal value
+- Plot a graph to show under/overfitting and the optimal value
 - Interpret the results